Contra Roosh V. on Evolution

 Your reproductive urge is so strong and so intense that you are wearing condoms, not ejaculating inside women to give them your seed, having panic attacks when a girl announces her period is late, and in the case of some men, dropping out from sex entirely for the evolutionary trivial reasons that women have unreasonable standards and bad attitudes.

 There is no “reproductive urge”.
 There are various emotions, such as the sex drive and parental love, but there is no urge to reproduce.
 Evolution does not select for conscious values or goals.
 It selects for the brain structures that generate our emotions.
-Values are generated from our emotions interacting with other aspects of embodied experience.
+Values are generated from emotional experience in a specific environment.
+Neither emotions nor values are guaranteed to be adaptive in every environment.

 Evolutionary theory is not a substitute for a psychological theory.
 It does not tell us how the brain works.